Adenízia da Silva: Career

 She started playing at 11 with the Clube Filadélfia.
 At the age of 13, she joined her current club Osasco.

 She won the bronze medal and the "Best Blocker" at the 2005 Pan-American Cup, held in Santo Domingo, Dominican Republic.

 She took the "Best Server" award and the gold medal with her team at the 2009 Final Four Cup held in Lima, Peru.

-For the 2009/2010 she won with her team Sollys/Osasco the Brazilian Superliga and the 2010 South American Club Championship.
+From 2009 to 2010, she won with Sollys/Osasco the Brazilian Superliga and the 2010 South American Club Championship.